 4.3 If the total sum of money held on your behalf exceeds £10,000 for a period of more than 30 days, or such sum is likely to be held for more than 30 days, then the money will be placed in a separate interest-bearing client bank account designated to you.
 All interest earned on such money will be paid to you.
 Subject to any tax legislation, interest will be paid gross.

 4.4 We will return monies held on your behalf promptly as soon as there is no longer any reason to retain those funds.
 If any funds remain in our client account that are unclaimed and the client to which they relate has remained untraced for five years or we as a firm cease to practise then we may pay those monies to a registered charity.

 5.1 We are not authorised by the Financial Conduct Authority to conduct Investment Business.
 If you require investment business services we will refer you to a firm authorised by the Financial Conduct Authority.

-6.1 Our fees are computed on the basis of the time spent on your affairs by the partners and our staff and on the levels of skill and responsibility involved.
+6.1 Our fees are computed on the basis of the time spent on your affairs by the directors and our staff and on the levels of skill and responsibility involved.
 Unless otherwise agreed, our fees will be billed at appropriate intervals during the course of the year and will be due on presentation.